Terence MacManus: Biography

 Terence MacManus was born about 1811 (or 1823) in Tempo, County Fermanagh, Ireland.
 He was educated in parochial schools.

 As a young man he moved to Liverpool, a major port, where he became a successful shipping agent.
 In 1848 he returned to Ireland, where he became active in the Repeal Association, which sought to overturn the Act of Union between Great Britain and Ireland.
 After joining the Irish Confederation, he was among those who took part with William Smith O'Brien and John Blake Dillon in the July 1848 Young Irelander Rebellion in Ballingarry, County Tipperary.
 MacManus and the other leaders were charged and convicted of treason, and sentenced to death for their actions.

 Due to public support for clemency, the men's sentences were commuted to deportation for life.
 MacManus was transported to Van Diemen's Land in Tasmania, Australia in 1849 on the Swift, together with O'Brien, Thomas Francis Meagher and Patrick O'Donoghue.
 They were assigned to different settlements to reduce their collaboration in the new land.
 However, the Irish men continued to meet secretly.

 In 1852 MacManus and Meagher escaped from Australia and made their way to San Francisco, California, where MacManus settled.
 (Meagher went on to New York City.)
 Like other immigrants, the Irish revolutionaries carried their issues to the United States.
 Ellis, captain of a ship that was supposed to carry O'Brien to freedom, also emigrated to San Francisco.
 MacManus held a lynch court of Ellis among Irish emigrants for his betrayal of O'Brien in his escape attempt from Van Diemen's Land.
 The court martial acquitted Ellis for lack of evidence.

 Failing to re-establish his career as a shipping agent, MacManus died in poverty around the age of 50.
 His body was returned to Ireland, here he was buried in Glasnevin Cemetery, Dublin, on 10 November 1861.
 Fenians organized a huge funeral and nationalist demonstration to honor MacManus.

+According to police reports his funeral procession numbered between 6000 and 7000 people, with 40,000 spectators at Abbey Street.
+Father Patrick Lavelle delivered an oration at his funeral.